mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 $$
 All we have left is trying to rewrite the generating function as a power series on $z$.
 If we succeed in doing so, we will have recovered the probability distribution $P(m, t)$.
-For this we simply use the Taylor expansion of $e^x$, obtaining
+For this, we simply use the Taylor expansion of $e^x$, obtaining
 $$
 G(z) = e^{-\frac{r}{\gamma}}
 \sum_{m=0}^\infty \frac{\left( \frac{r}{\gamma}z \right)^m}{m!}.
 $$
-From this form it becomes clear how to split the $z^m$ term from the coefficient that, by the definition of ghe generating function, is the probability distribution we are looking for.
+From this form, it becomes clear how to split the $z^m$ term from the coefficient that, by the definition of the generating function, is the probability distribution we are looking for.
 The separation takes the form
 $$
 G(z)=\sum_{m=0}^{\infty} z^{m}
 \left[\frac{e^{-r / \gamma}\left(\frac{r}{\gamma}\right)^{m}}{m !}\right],